McKinley High School (Canton, Ohio)

 McKinley Senior High School is a public high school in Canton, Ohio, United States.
-It is the only high school in the Canton City School District and has two campuses: Downtown Campus (mostly known as Early College High School or Timken High School) and the main campus, which is known as McKinley Senior High School.
+It is the only secondary school in the Canton City School District and has two campuses: Downtown Campus (mostly known as Early College High School or Timken High School) and the main campus, which is known as McKinley Senior High School.
 Athletic teams compete as the Canton McKinley Bulldogs in the Ohio High School Athletic Association as a member of the Federal League.

 History

 The original McKinley building on Market Avenue North was opened on March 27, 1918.
 The students of Central High School and North High School were moved to the new building.
 The school was named for President William McKinley (whose home was across the street from McKinley High School) and his sister, Anna McKinley, who taught in the Canton Public Schools for 30 years.
 When it opened, it was the only high school in Canton.
 By 1943, it was one of four high schools, as enrollment in the city schools dictated Lehman High School, Lincoln High School, and Timken Vocational High School be opened.

+McKinley High School's enrollment peaked in the 1935–36 school year with 4,000 students attending.
 As the city of Canton's population declined, so did city school enrollment.
 In the spring of 1976, the Canton City Schools closed all four high schools in the city.
 Lehman and Lincoln reverted to junior high schools, and Timken Senior High School and McKinley Senior High School were their replacements.
 McKinley Senior opened in a new building on the site of Fawcett Stadium.

-In February 2015, the Canton City School board approved closing Timken as a traditional four-year high school, thus making McKinley the city's only high school for the first time since Lehman became a high school in 1937.
-McKinley High School's enrollment peaked in the 1935 – 1936 school year with 4,000 students attending.